Identity-Preserving Image-to-Video Generation via Reward-Guided Optimization: Methodology

 \subsection{Facial scoring mechanism}

 We introduce a facial scoring mechanism (FSM) that treats the faces in the ground-truth video as a reference pool.
 Previous methods~\citep{li2024personalvideo, xie2025moca,yuan2025identity} computes identity loss by measuring face similarity either between generated frames and a reference image or between generated frames and their time-aligned ground-truth frames.
 However, the former encourages copy-paste phenomenon (the human in the generated video strictly maintain the expression in the given first frame) and suppresses facial expression diversity, while the latter provides weak supervision under teacher forcing, since the generated frame is already close to its corresponding ground-truth frame.
 In contrast, thanks to generating videos from random noise, we can treat the faces of all frames in the ground-truth video as a pool and, for each generated frame, calculate the average face similarity to all ground-truth frames.
 This objective encourages the people in the generated video to resemble those in the ground-truth video while allowing natural variation across frames and providing a broader, more informative reward signal.
-This similarity serves as the reward signal for our facial reward model, formalized as:
+This similarity serves as the reward signal for our facial reward model, formalized as: where $X=\{x_1, \ldots x_F\}$ are ground-truth frames, $\hat{X}=\{\hat{x}_1, \ldots \hat{x}_{F'}\}$ are generated frames, $\phi$ is the face encoder, and $\cos$ denote cosine similarity. $s_i$ is the average similarity between each generated frame $i$ and all ground-truth frames, and $R_{face}$ is the score of the face reward model.